hirotaka-i/new_analysis/README.md

 1. code: code snipets
 2. report: summary and reports

-In addition, the following untracked files
+In addition, the following untracked folders

 3. data: folder to store the input data (**untracked**)
 4. priv: working files which **should not be copied in the public GitHub**